-The urban matrix includes the natural areas and features intermixed within an urbanized landscape, mainly inside the Urban Containment Boundary.
-These include small patches of habitat, single or small groups of trees as well as non-native habitat features such as gardens.
-Collectively these features provide habitat for species that are tolerant of human disturbances including birds, flying insects, and small mammals.
+The urban matrix includes the natural areas within an urbanized landscape, and occurs mainly inside the Urban Containment Boundary.
+These include small patches of native habitat, single or small groups of trees, shrubs and shrub thickets, drainage ditches, gardens and ornamental ponds and water features.
+Collectively these features provide habitat for species that are tolerant of human disturbances including birds, flying insects, amphibians and reptiles, and small mammals including bats.